Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Helpful Lifestyle Tips for Sleep Apnea

-• Use CPAP if Needed: Inclined Bed Therapy and sleep apnea therapy can work together for better results if prescribed.
+• Use CPAP if prescribed.
+Inclined Bed Therapy and sleep apnea complement CPAP; they don’t replace it.

 Can Inclined Bed Therapy replace CPAP machines?

 Not entirely.
-While Inclined Bed Therapy and sleep apnea treatment can help reduce symptoms, CPAP remains the most effective treatment for moderate to severe cases.
-IBT works well as a supplemental approach.
+While Inclined Bed Therapy and sleep apnea can reduce symptoms, CPAP remains the gold standard.

 How much should I elevate the bed?